hikomat/uefa16/README.md

 # uefa16
 Messing around with an API from the [UEFA 2016 European Cup](http://www.uefa.com/uefaeuro/index.html) website.
+View the notebook for the endpoints.